TripleOKLaw

 Now Available ICLG: International Arbitration 2021 Kenya Chapter 2021

 Catch up with recent developments in the international arbitration space with the 2021 International Comparative Legal Guide: International Arbitration Laws and Regulations Kenya Chapter 2021.
-Authored by Managing Partner John M Ohaga and Senior, SC, CArb, FCIArb and Associate Isaac Kiche MCIArb, the team are known dispute resolution practitioners with a successful track record of handling multinational arbitration proceedings.
+Authored by Managing Partner John M. Ohaga and Senior, SC, CArb, FCIArb and Associate Isaac Kiche MCIArb, the team are known dispute resolution practitioners with a successful track record of handling multinational arbitration proceedings.

 The International Comparative Legal Guides are originally published by the Global Legal Group.